 In order for the tags to be useful, tagging hierarchies need to be kept simple.
 If every study has a completely unique tag, then using the organization systems and drawing a synthesis from the tagging becomes more difficult.
 This issue can often be solved by removing the bottom level of tags.
 For example, in the tagging hierarchy below, if only a few studies report each individual drug, tagging with the drug class (outlined in blue) may be more useful, and the individual drug tags (outlined in red) can be deleted.
-In a built-in hierarchical tagging system like the one in AutoLit, merging tags and sorting by higher level tags are both easy to do.
+In a built-in hierarchical tagging system like the one in AutoLit, merging tags and sorting by higher level tags are both easy to do to make your tags as useful as possible.